joshbegley/nyt-latest/previous.md

 `Israel targeted a major airport in the capital used for both military and civilian purposes, while Iran attacked Israel with waves of ballistic missiles.`\
 https://nytimes.com/2025/06/14/world/middleeast/mehrabad-international-airport-tehran-strikes.html

-**Live Updates: Police in Minnesota Seek Gunman in ‘Multiple Targeted Shootings’**\
+**Live Updates: Minnesota Officials Give Details on Manhunt After ‘Targeted Shootings’**\
-`Officials said the gunman may be wearing body armor and impersonating a police officer.
+`Officials warned that the gunman may be wearing body armor and impersonating a police officer.
 Several public officials suggested that lawmakers had been targeted in the Minneapolis suburbs.`\
 https://nytimes.com/live/2025/06/14/us/minnesota-shootings

 **Giants win at Dodger Stadium, slam their way into a share of NL West lead**\